alcobased/puzzle-layout-test/blueprint.md

 *   **Information Display:**
     *   Show real-time information about the image, such as its original and rendered dimensions and aspect ratio.

-## Current Task: Initial Layout and Image Loading

-### Plan and Steps
+## Development Log

-1.  **Set up the basic HTML structure:** Create the main containers for the application, including the title, image display area, and control panel.
+1.  **Set up the basic HTML structure:** Created the main containers for the application, including the title, image display area, and control panel.
-2.  **Style the application:** Apply modern CSS to create a visually appealing layout with a gradient background, distinct sections, and interactive elements.
+2.  **Style the application:** Applied modern CSS to create a visually appealing layout with a gradient background, distinct sections, and interactive elements.
-3.  **Implement image loading:** Use JavaScript to allow users to select an image from their computer and display it on the page.
+3.  **Implement image loading:** Used JavaScript to allow users to select an image from their computer and display it on the page.
-4.  **Refine the layout:** Adjust the CSS to ensure that the image container expands to fill the available space and that the entire application fits within the browser's viewport.
+4.  **Refine the layout:** Adjusted the CSS to ensure that the image container expands to fill the available space and that the entire application fits within the browser's viewport.
 5.  **Re-theme the application:** Transitioned from a purple-based theme to a modern, dark grayscale theme for a more professional and refined look.
 6.  **Update application title:** Changed the main heading to "Dynamic Image Containment" to accurately reflect the application's purpose.
 7.  **Add image overlay:** Added a `div` to the HTML and styled it with CSS to create a semi-transparent overlay on top of the image.